nelsonic/viu/README.md

 - ***Automatic Translation*** to browser's headers['Accept-Language']
 (with option for user to specify prefered language in their preferences e.g. if I'm visiting a foreign country or using my Russian friend's laptop...)
+- **Client side** view of all unit tests (do not require running tests from command line - which puts new people off!)

 # How